YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ask what happens if the donor area cannot safely support the promised graft number.
 Ask how the clinic handles blood pressure, medications, smoking, scalp inflammation, previous surgery, and travel timing.
 Ask what follow up looks like after you return home.

 If the clinic answers only with price and hotel details, keep looking.
+A clinic with medical responsibility should be able to explain medical judgment before travel logistics.

 For many international patients, Turkey is often the stronger starting point because Istanbul has more mature hair transplant infrastructure and more depth in FUE and Sapphire FUE.
 But do not read that as every clinic in Turkey is good, and it does not mean every clinic in Mexico is weak.